 Many other individuals have also generously given their help and support, and we at CEI would like to express our sincere gratitude to all of them.

-In an attempt to strengthen its close link especially with the wider ethnic minority community in Scotland, CEI has helped to implement the following two local projects (listed below).
+In an attempt to strengthen its close link, especially with the wider ethnic minority community in Scotland, CEI has helped to implement two local projects based in Glasgow.
+More information can be found in the Projects Menu.